 Apart from the above, there are other routes, such as getting your Hermione Granger on and reading more around a subject.
 And luckily most universities have their own libraries with millions of books at students’ disposal.

-Claire Granados, Principal at Quest Professional, revealed to us that the top of the list of desirable skills for organisations such as Microsoft and BBC is for students to have “sector awareness”.
+Claire Granados, Principal at Quest Professional, revealed to us that the top of the list of desirable skills for organisations such as

 It would be easy to kid ourselves and say we don’t have any spare time to add interesting and desirable hobbies to our repertoire and resume.
 Because, sure, attending a Stranger Things themed house party, creating a Polaroid collage for your wall and checking out the new sale at H&M can be VERY necessary and time consuming.

 However, it is worthwhile to dedicate your time to other activities that will help you get a job without work experience.

 James Calder thinks that “charity work and volunteering are always great talking points with your potential employer, they will also show how proactive you are.
 It’s really important to showcase any achievements or significant hobbies on your CV, no matter how small you think they may be.”